18F/handbook/_pages/training-development/conferences-events-training.md

 1. You will receive an automated email when your request has been fully approved and paid for or if additional information is needed to complete your registration.
 You can [track the status of your request here](https://docs.google.com/spreadsheets/d/1HqsdJ-pHZcg4n8vWwfOo8-sxAFfP1LtWxRVBWEbZnMA/edit#gid=0) with the request number in the subject line of the automated email.

+*Important note about conference travel:* If you are traveling to a conference on behalf of a partner who is paying for the travel and the registration and you will be billing the partner for your time, an IDP and SF-182 approval is not needed.
+Also an SF-182 isn't needed if the conference is NOT deemed a training activity.

 ## Approval timelines

 The review and approval process times vary by the type of request and the layers of approval required.
 It is best to submit your [training request](https://docs.google.com/forms/d/e/1FAIpQLSeQHPIOtNwzEA7IxrJ4JDHeEUrWNUsiEkbnp8lK26jX04PYBg/viewform?usp=sf_link) as early as possible.